Damocles-fr/HTPCAVRVolume-win11/Readme.md

 You can also add the program, or a shortcut to it to your HTPC's startup folder so that the program automatically starts with your PC.
 To access your startup folder press Win+R and type shell:Startup

-Optional experimental : VolumUp.exe and VolumUp.exe in Files are optional .exe shortcuts, maybe need HTPCAVRVolume and HTPCAVRVolumeConfig.txt to be located in C:\ProgramData\HTPCAVRVolume.v1.1
+### Optional experimental :
+VolumUp.exe and VolumUp.exe in the project files are optional .exe shortcuts than can be placed directly as buttons in the taskbar.
+Probably needs HTPCAVRVolume.exe and HTPCAVRVolumeConfig.txt to be located in C:\ProgramData\HTPCAVRVolume.v1.1 Honestly I don't remember when and how I built that, maybe with AutoHotkey idk.